Cricut | Cutting Machines

 If you’re looking to emboss greeting cards and paper, it might be worth buying a Cuttlebug even if you already have another Cricut machine.

-In fact, it’s the best Cricut for embossing and designed for this very purpose.
+In fact, it’s the best Cricut for embossing and is designed for this very purpose.
 Most of my crafting friends who own one purchased it just to emboss cards and foils.

 What we like